Synthemiopsis: Description

 Synthemiopsis gomphomacromioides is a mostly black dragonfly with yellow markings.
 The wings are transparent and the veins are black.
 A black patch occurs at the base of each of the wings and further black spots are on other parts of the wings.
 Most of the head is black.
 The eyes are brown.
 The thorax is also black, but bears long, gray hairs above.
 The legs are mostly black.
 The first two segments of the abdomen are wide, but the third and following segments are narrow.
 The abdomen is mostly black, but the third through ninth segments are marked with yellow spots above and the third through eighth also have spots at the sides.
 The total length is 43 mm, of which the abdomen takes 31 mm.
 The fore- and hindwings are 38.5 and 37.5 mm long, respectively.

 Theischinger also documented measurements and additional details of the larval specimen.
 They are brown in colour and about 22 mm, with the eyes set apart about 5 mm.
 The larvae's abdomen was 14.3 mm in length, and the base of its wings measured roughly 1 mm.
 The prementum was thin and the ligula large, but not yet fully developed.
 Its setae were small in comparison to most specimens, and its frontal plate was not fully developed, either.
 The eyes protrude dorsally and laterally and a lack of hair was seen along the eyes.
 The postocular lobes were round in shape and not well defined.
 Adult males have short anal appendages that develop during the final instar phase of development.

+Etymology

+The genus name Synthemiopsis combines the existing genus name Synthemis with the Greek suffix ὄψις (opsis, "appearance" or "outward form"), indicating the resemblance of one genus to another.
+The name refers to this genus being intermediate between two existing genera.